Identification of a novel host-specific IgM protease in Streptococcus suis

-Streptococcus suis serotype 2 is a highly invasive, extracellular pathogen in pigs with the capacity to cause severe infections in humans.
-This study was initiated by the finding that IgM degradation products are released after opsonization of S. suis.
-The objective of this work was to identify the bacterial factor responsible for IgM degradation.
-The results of this study showed that a member of the IdeS family, designated Ide(Ssuis) (Immunoglobulin M-degrading enzyme of S. suis), is responsible and sufficient for IgM cleavage.
-Recombinant Ide(Ssuis) was found to degrade only IgM but neither IgG nor IgA.
-Interestingly, Western blot analysis revealed that Ide(Ssuis) is host specific, as it exclusively cleaves porcine IgM but not IgM from six other species, including a closely related member of the Suidae family.
-As demonstrated by flow cytometry and immunofluorescence microscopy, Ide(Ssuis) modulates binding of IgM to the bacterial surface.
-Ide(Ssuis) is the first prokaryotic IgM-specific protease described, indicating that this enzyme is involved in a so-far-unknown mechanism of host-pathogen interaction at an early stage of the host immune response.
-Furthermore, cleavage of porcine IgM by Ide(Ssuis) is the first identified phenotype reflecting functional adaptation of S. suis to pigs as the main host.
+Streptococcus (S.) suis is an important invasive, extracellular pathogen in pigs, which causes meningitis, arthritis, serositis and other diseases.
+Furthermore, it is also an emerging zoonotic agent.
+This study was initiated by the finding that IgM degradation products are released after opsonization of S. suis with porcine serum.
+The objective of this work was to identify and characterize the factor responsible for IgM cleavage.
+The results showed that a protein of S. suis with high homology to the well characterized IgG endopeptidase of S. pyogenes IdeS (or Mac1) [1, 2], designated IdeSsuis, degrades immunoglobulins (Ig) of the isotype M, but not IgG, IgA or other proteins present in porcine cerebrospinal fluid, joint fluid or serum.
+Western Blot analysis revealed that IdeSsuis is host-specific as it exclusively cleaves porcine IgM but not IgM from six other species.
+Flow cytometry and immunofluorescence microscopy demonstrated that this protein modulates binding of IgM to the bacterial surface.
+Furthermore the isogenic ideSsuis deletion mutant is significantly attenuated in survival in porcine blood .
+IdeSsuis is the first prokaryotic IgM-specific protease described indicating a novel host-pathogen interaction at an early stage of the host immune response.
+Furthermore cleavage of porcine IgM by IdeSsuis is the first identified phenotype reflecting functional adaptation of S. suis to pigs as the main host.

 Place, publisher, year, edition, pages

 Elsevier, 2013.
 Vol. 303, no Suppl.
 1, MPP35, 58-58 p.